The University Archives collects and preserves official records, documents,

 The Manuscript Collections are comprised of local history materials, film and

-Salvadoran Refugees Audio Cassettes Collection, Escuchen Nuestras Voces (Hear our Voices)
+Salvadoran Refugees Audio Cassette Collection, Escuchen Nuestras Voces (Hear our Voices) (View Collection Guide)

 The collection contains approximately ten hours of songs and poems by Salvadoran refugees, recorded in August 1983 in the UN refugee camp of Mesa Grande, Honduras.
 The audio recordings are accompanied by text files containing hand-written field notes for all of the tapes, loose sheets of song lyrics, the published book and an audio cassette of Escuchen Nuestras Voces/Her our Voices (Sabiá, 1984), among other miscellaneous related items.